-G Mining Services Inc. ("GMS") was mandated to produce the mineral resource estimate for the Bloom Lake Project.
-The mineral resource estimate was prepared in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") Standards for Mineral Resource and Mineral Reserves (2014) as incorporated in National Instrument 43-101 - Standards of Disclosure for Mineral Projects (NI 43-101).
-The 2016 Bloom Lake Mineral Resource presented herein was prepared under the supervision and approved by Réjean Sirois, P. Eng., from GMS.
+G Mining was mandated to produce the mineral resource estimate for the Bloom Lake Project.
+The mineral resource estimate was prepared in accordance with the CIM Standards for Mineral Resource and Mineral Reserves (2014) as incorporated in NI 43-101.
+The 2016 Bloom Lake Mineral Resource presented in the Feasibility Study from which the information herein was derived was prepared under the supervision and approved by Réjean Sirois, P. Eng., from G Mining.
 Mr. Sirois is an independent "Qualified Person" as defined in NI 43-101.

-In November 2014, Dassault Systemes, Geovia ("Geovia") prepared a resource estimate for the Bloom Lake deposit for Cliffs Natural Resources and the results were published internally in the company.
-GMS reviewed and approved the geology and mineralization model, the geostatistical studies, the variography analysis, the interpolation assumptions and estimation procedure developed by Geovia in 2014.
+In November 2014, Dassault Systemes, Geovia ("Geovia") prepared a resource estimate for the Bloom Lake deposit for Cliffs and the results were published internally in the company.
+G Mining reviewed and approved the geology and mineralization model, the geostatistical studies, the variography analysis, the interpolation assumptions and estimation procedure developed by Geovia in 2014.